 Texan Sammy was a versatile pianist whose long career encompassed Blues and boogie-woogie and took in swing and jump-blues.
 Starting in Dallas as a singer and dancer in Alphonso Trent’s Orchestra, Sammy recorded his song ‘Blue Rhythm Stomp’ in 1929.
-He formed the Texas Bluesicians basing himself in Kansas, Detroit and then Chicago.
-He spent some time playing boogie-woogie around New York’s 52nd street at the end of the 30s, and as a house pianist for the Decca label, Sammy backed many stars like Sister Rosetta Tharpe and Trixie Smith.
-Sammy was equally at home playing the Blues in a trio or leading a bigger band playing the jump-blues people loved to dance to, and he took his music to Europe in the 50s.
-He recorded many times for the French Black and Blue label, sometimes in rollicking barrelhouse style and sometimes in front of a full horn section.
-His ‘Paradise Valley Duets’ album was cut when Sammy was almost 80, and he pounded the 88s right to the end.
+He formed the Texas Bluesicians based in Kansas, moving the band on to Detroit and eventually to Chicago.
+Sammy spent some time playing boogie-woogie around New York’s 52nd street at the end of the 30s, and as a house pianist for the Decca label, he backed many stars like Sister Rosetta Tharpe and Trixie Smith.
+Sammy was equally at home playing the Blues in a trio or leading a bigger band playing the jump-blues people loved to dance to, and he also had a long residency at the upscale Roosevelt Hotel in New York.